A Story of Movement, Community and American Making – From Old Chatham to Malden Bridge

 In rural northern Columbia County, Albany Turnpike is one of those enduring threads – a historic roadway that continues to carry modern life, while preserving the footprint of earlier centuries.

 For the Malden Bridge Community Center, located at 1087 Albany Turnpike in Malden Bridge, this history is particularly important.
-The Turnpike and the Center reflects a place where people have gathered, traveled, worked and remained connected to this day.
+The Turnpike and the Center reflect an historic crossroads where people have traveled, worked, connected and gathered to build community to this very day.

 A Road Older Than the Republic